 - Understand who in the organization is hurt when the pain is not addressed.

-- Or if it is presented as a goal, who in the organization is going to profit from achieving goals.
+- Or if it is presented as a goal, who in the organization will profit from achieving goals?

 - Develop Champions